10 Communication Exercises to Strengthen Your Relationship

 8. Timing Difficult Conversations (HALT)

 What it is: Choosing the right time for challenging conversations.
+Removing distractions during these discussions helps maintain full engagement, ensuring both partners feel heard and valued.

 How it works: Avoid talking about difficult topics when either partner is: